-At the State University of New York College at Cortland we seek a diverse and academically strong student body.
-Our admission policy and practice will not discriminate on the basis of age, race, religion, sex, sexual orientation, disability, national origin or marital status.
+At the State University of New York College at Cortland, we seek a diverse and academically strong student body.
+Our admission policy and practice will not discriminate based on age, race, religion, sex, sexual orientation, disability, national origin, or marital status.

-- Official transcripts from all institutions of higher learning attended to be forwarded directly to the SUNY Cortland Graduate Admissions Office
+2. A bachelor's degree.
+Forward official transcripts from all institutions of higher learning attended directly to the SUNY Cortland Graduate Admissions Office.

 Note: Candidates for admission must present evidence of bachelor's degree conferral prior to the start of their academic program.

 3. A typewritten statement of 250 words or less submitted with the online application demonstrating professional goals and commitment to, and interest in, the athletic training profession.
 The applicant should demonstrate an ability to write clearly and well.

 4. A resume, submitted online with the application.